b-jae-duncan/ionic5-cognito-example/README.md

-# Ionic App using AWS Cognito for Authentication (Includes MFA)
+# Ionic App using AWS Cognito for Authentication (w/ MFA)

 ### setup